Transportation in Metro Manila: Seaports and piers

 The Port of Manila, located in the vicinity of Manila Bay, is the chief seaport of the Philippines.
 It primarily serves the city's commercial needs.
 North Harbor and South Harbor experience busy periods during long holidays such as Holy Week, All Saints Day and the Christmas holidays.

 Pasig River Ferry

-The Pasig River Ferry Service operates 17 stations along the Pasig River from Plaza Mexico in Intramuros to Pasig.
-The ferry service is the only water-based transportation that cruises the Pasig River.
+The Pasig River Ferry Service operates 17 stations along the Pasig River from Escolta Street in Manila to Pinagbuhatan in Pasig.
+The ferry service is the only water-based transportation that cruises the length of the Pasig River, apart from local bangka (boat) services that allow people to cross the river in specific areas.